JMRI/JMRI/web/app/README.txt

 WebManifest instances loaded by a Java Service Provider provide a pure-Java mechanism for a Java servlet run within JMRI to ensure the web application loads any Javascript or CSS files needed for the servlet to be used in the web application.
-Refer to the JavaDocs for details.
+Refer to the Javadocs for details.

 ## manifest.json